 Potential Exernship Waiver for Evening Division Students

 The Law School recognizes that Evening division students may be limited in pursuing externship opportunities.
-Accordingly, Evening Division students working full-time in positions directly involving legal technology and innovation may apply for a waiver of the externship requirement by submitting a professional portfolio demonstrating substantial professional exposure to such work.
+Accordingly, Evening Division students working full-time in positions directly involving legal innovation and technology may apply for a waiver of the externship requirement by submitting a professional portfolio demonstrating substantial professional exposure to such work.
 The Concentration Director will assess waiver requests on a case-by-case basis by evaluating students' professional portfolios.
 Students who are granted a waver of the Externship requirement will be expected to take three (3) additional credits in Concentration elective courses.